polyphony-chat/docs/docs/Protocol Specifications/core.md

 to the server instead of identifying.
 The resumed event sent by the server informs the client about everything the client has missed since their last active connection to the gateway.

-TODO: Must the resume event not contain a token?

 !!! example "Example resume event structure"

     ```json